 - Drip in some lemon juice to revive colour: Mix 2 tablespoons of fresh lemon juice with yoghurt message into the hair from roots to the tip.
 Leave in the hair to rest for 30 minutes and rinse thoroughly with shampoo.

 Yoghurt has won over all other food substances in the world when it comes to health.
-With unlimited goodness and benefits, there are no second thoughts about making yoghurt a daily ritual.
+With unlimited goodness, the benefits of yoghurt are enough to make it a daily ritual.